Is it possible to fail fake news industry?

 People with even a little bit of interest in politics were surprised to read Joshi was telling Advani that the BJP could get only 120 seats in the ongoing Lok Sabha election and only 8-10 of the 91 seats that voted in the first round on April 11, and how both of them were thrown out of the party.

-Joshi has denied writing any such letter and approached the Election Commission of India urging it to investigate how it surfaced on social media.
+Joshi has denied writing any such letter and approached the Election Commission of India (ECI) urging it to investigate how it surfaced on social media.

-Is it easy for the Election Commission or police to trace the origin of the letter?
+Is it easy for the EC or police to trace the origin of the letter?
 The answer is a Big No as to trace the origin of such fake news would first require the original Internet protocol (IP) address of the machine through which the information was shared for the first time.

 With the easy availability of anonymity, or privacy tools such as proxy IP address, it's literally impossible to trace the manufacturer of fake news.